 WORKER VOICE-DRIVEN ETHICAL RECRUITMENT

 Issara brings employers and recruitment agencies together to identify the strengths and weaknesses of their current labour recruitment practices, and develop improvement plans to get their recruitment channels on a more ethical track.
-Issara then brings Inclusive Labour Monitoring (ILM) and Golden Dreams into the process, allowing workers to educate themselves about their rights and options, browse and apply for fair jobs, and verify and validate recruitment costs and conditions, starting from the first mile in the origin country.
+Issara then brings Inclusive Labour Monitoring (ILM), Golden Dreams, and civil society support into the process, empowering workers to educate themselves about their rights and options, browse and apply for fair jobs, and verify and validate recruitment costs and conditions, starting from the first mile in the origin country.

 A range of capacity building trainings and other technical support is provided to both recruitment agencies and suppliers, connected to these broader systems, to help strengthen their own recruitment procedures and grievance mechanisms.

 ETHICAL RECRUITMENT NETWORKs

 Jan 2023.
 Ethical Recruitment Networks and Transformative Technologies for Migrant Workers can effectively eliminate exploitative labour recruitment and labour trafficking, transform recruitment systems and corridors, and improve the lives of millions of workers.

 How do they work?
 How are the roles of civil society (trade unions and NGOs) and government so important?
 How do they take us beyond compliance, and why is that important?
 Read on to find out!